 The Grove release 10a

-While work continues steadfast on adding features and improving existing ones, here’s a quick intermediate update just to keep you growing.
-It fixes a couple of issues in the current Blender 2.93.4 release and the upcoming Blender 3.0 beta.
+While work continues steadfast on adding features and improving existing ones, here’s a quick intermediate update just to keep you growing in the new Blender 3.0.

 There’s a welcome speed boost, and an introduction to the next generation of twigs.
 Apart from coding and researching I’ve been working on capturing a wide variety of new twigs with a capture technique that creates exceptionally fresh looking leaves.
 The “summer of twigs” has just ended and now it’s time to share the fruits.